tshepang/blog/content/pirates-of-the-caribbean-3.md

 +++

-A friend asked me of my experience of this spectacle and I could only say that, albeit having many good elements, it was underwhelming +++ a nice summary actually.
+A friend asked me of my experience of this spectacle and I could only say that, albeit having many good elements, it was underwhelming... a nice summary actually.

-The best thing in the entire trilogy was Davy Jones (as I have pointed out [before]), and he was so perfect in his first appearance that he couldn't be improved, and there is no new character introduced here that is so appealing, nor any wow-factor element at all, denying the movie any entry in the [visual effects spectacle][pointed] and movie of the year lists.
+The best thing in the entire trilogy was Davy Jones (as I have pointed out [before]), and he was so perfect in his first appearance that he couldn't be improved, and there is no new character introduced here that is so appealing, nor any wow-factor element at all, denying the movie any entry in the [visual effects spectacle] and movie of the year lists.
 Sure the centerpiece of the movie raises bars, but I'm no particular fan of sea-based action, so this ain't no visual effects spectacle, but it's a satisfactory spectacle nonetheless, for